scottminter/Node_Express_MySQL_API/README.md

 helper functions and DB connection.

 ## Database
 This is run on a MySQL database.
-You can find a database backup in the database directory.
-When you install there is some example data as well.
+You can find a database dump in the database directory.
+When you install it there is some example data provided.

 ## Vagrant
 The Vagrant file isn't complete and doesn't fully set up with project.
 It should stand up a